 • The Cat that Came in from the Cold by BBC’s Natural World TV series | 1991 | 1 hour

-Despite the name, this documentary has nothing to do with cats.
+Despite its misleading title, this documentary has nothing to do with cats.
 It’s about a wild female European polecat living on a farm in Wales, and her story of survival while raising kits.
-The documentary also talks about other animals and their lives on or near the farm, such as sheep, foxes, birds and rats.
+This documentary also talks about other animals and their lives on or near the farm, such as sheep, foxes, birds and rats.

 • Forgotten but not Gone: The Pacific Fisher by Day’s Edge Productions | 2017 | 8 minutes